-In Travel North America (And Avoid Being a Tourist), the chapter called, "Bright Lights, Big Cities," includes a section all about the cities we love and the people who love them.
-Native Memphian Rachel Knox, Thriving Arts and Culture Program Officer for the Hyde Foundation, provides grants to nonprofit cultural institutions and leadership organizations in the city, including those innovating in education, livable communities — green spaces, transportation — arts, and culture.
+In our new book, Travel North America (And Avoid Being a Tourist), the chapter called "Bright Lights, Big Cities" celebrates the cities we love and the people who love them.
+Like native Memphian Rachel Knox, Thriving Arts and Culture Program Officer for the Hyde Foundation, who provides grants to nonprofit cultural institutions and leadership organizations in the city, including those innovating in education, livable communities — green spaces, transportation — arts, and culture.
 Knox says, "There’s a groundswell of new organizations doing incredible work and fun things in the community."
 She shares the best of her hometown below and in this interview on Fathom.

 Best thing about Memphis: The people!
 Memphians work so hard every day to solve our most pressing issues and inspire change.
 Over the past few years, there has definitely been a shift with more people working across sectors to create the systems-level change we need to create a thriving city.